chef-boneyard/chef-repo/README.md

 Finally, re-associate the 54.214.50.177 elastic IP address with the new box or update the `chef.wistia.com` DNS entry so that it points to the new box.
 After propagation, you should be able to get to your new chef-server at [https://chef.wistia.com](https://chef.wistia.com).
 If you use the elastic IP address method, your box will be available at that location immediately.

 When you're done, be sure to put your public key on the box in `~.ssh/authorized_keys` so that if you lose the credentials you used to bring up the box, you can still get into it.

+# Provider-Specific Tips & Tricks

+## EC2

+### Disabling DeleteOnTermination

+If you forget to set DeleteOnTermination to false when creating a box, you can do it afterwords by running:

+    ec2-modify-instance-attribute --block-device-mapping /dev/sda1=:false <instance ID> -O <aws key> -W <aws secret> --region region